Wheel Pitching Machines vs. Arm Style Pitching Machines

 - Price points vary from low to high, making it easy to meet your budget

 - Many different models are available for different age levels

 - Ball Feeders purchased separately

-If you're set on an Iron Mike MP 6, just don't plan on moving it around, they weigh hundreds of pounds.
-If you're starting a batting cage business, then an arm style pitching machine is for you.
+If you're set on an Iron Mike MP 6, just don't plan on moving it around; it weighs hundreds of pounds.
+If you're starting a batting cage business, then an arm-style pitching machine is for you.